A spring clean with long-lasting effect

 lt’s time to air out wardrobes and get ready for a new season.
 Why not make a day of it?
 See how you can arrange your seasonal clean in a way that will make your future self proud.

 Take a swing at the fresh air

-Airing out bed linens and textiles has a way of making them feel like new.
-Collect them all, head outside and hang them in the breeze.
+Airing out bed linen and textiles has a way of making them feel like new.
+Collect them all, head out and hang them in the breeze.
 For extra merit, bring a carpet beater for exercise.

 Give yourself an autumn bonus

 To prolong the freshness, place a fragrant twig and an uplifting note with your duvets.
 It may be just the boost you need when it’s time to switch back to winter mode.